ButcherTibi/DirectX11Hobby/README.md

 ---

-**Wrap Element**
+The UI is build using a graph of elements that are attached to each other in a parent child relationship.

+**Wrap**
-Is a container of other UI elements, supports:
+Is a container of other UI elements, all child components have their position relative to wrap, children that fall outside of the wrap element can be clipped by setting the `overflow` property to `Overflow::CLIP`.
-- clipping of other child components
-- background color

-**Text Element**
+The size of the element can be specified in absolute, relative units or as `ElementSizeType::FIT` meaning it will resize itself to fit its children.

+**Text**
-Is a text label, supports:
+Is a text label that supports adjusting its size, line height and color.
-- color
-- line height

-**Surface Element**
+**Surface**
-Is a surface for rendering outside of the library using special surface events that hold relevant rendering context eg. Device, DeviceContext, Shader Resource Views, Render Target Views, viewport size and position etc.
+Is a element  for rendering outside of the library using special surface events that hold relevant rendering context eg. Device, DeviceContext, Shader Resource Views, Render Target Views, viewport size and position etc.

-Elements may have their size specified in ElementSize which enables them to have size relative to their parents or have size fit their children.
+Elements have components attached to them to add additional functionallity.

 **NodeComp**
 Is a component present on all UI elements and is responsable for enabling further attaching by other componets.